 - Wham Shot: In "The Station Process", when the player gets to station W4 and opens the door to find the room from "The House Abandon."

-- You Can't Get Ye Flask: A common feature in "The House Abandon," as only very specific phrases will advance the story, and the player can find themselves stuck for quite a while if they can't think of the proper phrasing.
-Justified in that the text prompts are very particular by design, as they are based off of classic Interactive Fiction games.
+- You Can't Get Ye Flask: Like the classic text adventures that inspired it, "The House Abandon," is very picky about what specific phrases will advance the story, and the player can sometimes find themselves stuck if they can't guess exactly what the developers intended.